digabi/naksu/README.md

 The need for some kind of helper scripts appeared to be evident as we followed support requests and feedback from school IT staff and teachers.

 These scripts are currently under planning/proof-of-concept stage.
-You can compile scripts in Linux environment.
-To compile you need to have golang 1.7 or newer.
-In Debian/Ubuntu environment install `golang-1.9` or `golang-1.10` before compiling scripts with `make all`.
+The executables can be downloaded from [GitHub](https://github.com/digabi/naksu/releases/latest).
+Download either Windows or Linux version and execute the file in the OS-related zip.
+After this naksu updates itself when executed.

 ## Plan for the Scripts